 What makes it challenging and fascinating is that the puzzle isn’t two-dimensional.
 There is no one true solution.
 Each piece doesn’t have a clearly defined space that it must fit into.

-Instead, the puzzle is multidimensional and ever-changing.
+Instead, the puzzle is multidimensional.

 For example, one concept can be linked to many different movements to create a diverse range of techniques.
 The same can be said about linking movements to concepts.